andystanton/op-loc/README.md

 ### Standalone

-Alternatively, you can use sbt to generate a standalone runnable jar using the assembly plugin.
+Alternatively, you can generate a standalone runnable jar using the assembly plugin.
 From a terminal:

 ```
 sbt assembly